anj42/Skeleton-Hunt-Game/README.md

 A simple 3D game created with Unity engine.
-This repository contains scripts from the game, as all files are rather big in size.
+This repository contains only scripts from the game as all files are rather big in size (3D models, textures etc.)

+It's a part of a learning process, inspiration for some mechanics was taken from online tutorials and Unity guides.

 The game is available for download under this link: